foundry-rs/starknet-foundry/starknet-foundry/crates/cast/README.md

 ## Installation

-You can download latest version of `cast` [here](https://github.com/foundry-rs/starknet-foundry/releases).
+You can download latest version of `sncast` [here](https://github.com/foundry-rs/starknet-foundry/releases).

 ## Documentation

-For more details on Starknet Foundry `cast`, please visit [our docs](https://foundry-rs.github.io/starknet-foundry/starknet/index.html)
+For more details on Starknet Foundry `sncast`, please visit [our docs](https://foundry-rs.github.io/starknet-foundry/starknet/index.html)

 ## Example usages
 All subcommand usages are shown for two scenarios - when all necessary arguments are supplied using CLI, and when `network`, `url` and `account` arguments are taken from `Scarb.toml`.
 To learn more about configuring profiles with parameters in `Scarb.toml` file, please refer to the [documentation](https://foundry-rs.github.io/starknet-foundry/projects/configuration.html#defining-profiles-in-scarbtoml).